naivary/govm/README.md

 `govm.cfg` and `default.cfg`.

 `configs` <br/>
-In this directory you can define your virtual-machine `cfg` files.
-If you want to create a `group` of virtual-machines create a directory with the name of the group and insert all `cfg` files into that new directory e.g.
+In this directory you can define your virtual-machine `vm.cfg` files.
+If you want to create a `group` of virtual-machines create a directory with the name of the group and insert all `vm.cfg` files into that new directory e.g.
 ```
 📦config
  ┣ 📂ansible